vnavirr/ai201-project1/README.md

 <!-- Describe at least 2 specific instances where you used an AI tool during this project. -->

-**Instance 1: Generate generation + interface code with grounding requirements**

-- *What I gave the AI:* Planning.md (chunking strategy, retrieval approach, system prompt sketch) + this prompt: "I need a generate.py module that calls an LLM with HARD grounding constraints.
-System prompt must forbid general knowledge.
-Source attribution must be programmatic (from metadata), not LLM-generated.
-Format retrieved chunks as numbered context.
-Then create a Gradio app.py that wires it together."
-- *What it produced:* generate.py with a strong system prompt, proper context formatting, and source extraction logic; app.py with Gradio UI
-- *What I changed or overrode:*
-  - Added explicit grounding test cases (especially out-of-scope queries like "salary" to verify the system admits ignorance)
-  - Tightened system prompt further to use "MUST" instead of "should" (hard constraint vs soft suggestion)
-  - Modified source extraction to use programmatic metadata rather than regex-parsing LLM responses
-  - Added error handling and retries for Groq API timeouts
+**Instance 1: Generating the ingestion, retrieval, and generation pipeline from the planning document**

+What I gave the AI: The complete planning.md — domain description, source list, chunking strategy (450 chars, 60-char overlap, sentence-boundary splitting), embedding model choice, retrieval approach (ChromaDB, k=6, threshold 0.30), and the grounded generation system prompt sketch.

+What it produced: A three-file pipeline — ingest.py with source-specific cleaners for Reddit JSON, ICS HTML, and RMP HTML; retrieve.py with ChromaDB integration and a singleton embedding model to avoid double-loading; generate.py with the enforced grounding system prompt, chunk context formatting, and source attribution logic.

+What I changed: The generation model was switched from Claude to Groq.
+The grounding system prompt was tightened — "should" replaced with "MUST" throughout, and the fallback phrase was made verbatim so the model can't hedge while still speculating.
+The source attribution was changed from regex-parsing the LLM's output to purely matching metadata labels, which is more reliable.
+Error handling was added around the Groq API call for timeouts.

-**Instance 2: Fix ingestion pipeline data quality issues**
+**Instance 2: Debugging the ingestion pipeline when chunks.jsonl contained only boilerplate**

-- *What I gave the AI:* The chunks.jsonl output showing boilerplate text + an error trace showing the ingestion pipeline was failing on Reddit and RMP sources.
-Prompt: "The retrieval is returning boilerplate instead of reviews.
-Debug why clean_rmp_html() and the Reddit fetcher are failing.
-Then fix the ingestion to either properly extract reviews OR gracefully skip sources that fail."
+What I gave the AI: The chunks.jsonl output showing 16 chunks of ICS faculty contact information with no review text, plus the terminal output showing Reddit returning HTTP 403 and RMP sources being skipped.
+The prompt was: "Retrieval is returning faculty directory text instead of reviews.
+The Reddit fetcher is getting 403 errors and RMP is JS-rendered so it's being skipped.
+Fix the ingestion to correctly load Reddit from local files and handle the JS-rendered sources gracefully."

-- *What it produced:* Analysis of why Playwright wasn't capturing dynamic content + updated clean_rmp_html() with better CSS selectors
-- *What I changed or overrode:*
-  - Instead of trying to fix the web scraping (which requires handling Cloudflare, Reddit API auth, SSL certs), I added sample reviews as a fallback data source to demonstrate the system works
-  - Modified chunking to skip noise (fragments <3 words, boilerplate keywords)
-  - Wrapped ingestion in exception handling so one source failing doesn't crash the pipeline
-  - This pragmatic pivot got us to 27 good chunks for evaluation instead of 7 corrupted ones
+What it produced: A rewritten fetch_raw() function with a file:// handler for local paths, REDDIT_HEADERS with the correct User-Agent for Reddit's API, and a JS-source skip that checks for a cached HTML file before skipping rather than always skipping.

+What I changed: The Reddit fix went through several iterations — first the file:// handler wasn't being reached because the function was hitting requests.get first; then the cached file check was looking for .html but the files were .txt.
+Rather than continuing to patch the fetcher, the final fix was a clean rewrite of fetch_raw() with three clearly separated cases (local file, cached HTML, remote fetch) so the logic was unambiguous.
+The Reddit source URLs in SOURCES were also updated from .json API endpoints to file://data/raw/<slug>.txt to match the manually saved files.aluation instead of 7 corrupted ones